jacobsaltzman/phase-3-sinatra-react-project/README.md

 For this project, the back-end does the following:

-[✔️] Uses Active Record to interact with an SQL database.
+[✔️] Uses Active Record to interact with an SQL database created with the migrations.

 [✔️] Has at least two models with a one-to-many relationship.